kenmaready/CppND-Capstone-Blasteroids/README.md

   >Note that for Linux, an `apt` or `apt-get` installation is preferred to building from source.
 * SDL2_gfx >= 1.0.4+dfsg-3
   * to install on linux:  sudo apt install libsdl2-gfx-dev
-  * you will need to add a cmake file called FindSDL2_gfx.cmake to your cmake directory, here is one that has worked for me: [https://github.com/aminosbh/sdl2-cmake-modules/blob/master/FindSDL2_gfx.cmake](https://github.com/aminosbh/sdl2-cmake-modules/blob/master/FindSDL2_gfx.cmake)
+  * you will need to add a cmake file called FindSDL2_gfx.cmake to your cmake directory, the one that is included in this repo was found at [https://github.com/aminosbh/sdl2-cmake-modules/blob/master/FindSDL2_gfx.cmake](https://github.com/aminosbh/sdl2-cmake-modules/blob/master/FindSDL2_gfx.cmake)
   * in CMakeLists.txt, add a new `find_package(SDL2_gfx REQUIRED)`
   * also in CMakeLists.txt add `${SDL2_GFX_LIBRARIES}` to your target_link_libraries
 * gcc/g++ >= 5.4